 The following list provides examples of areas of interest in scope of the feasibility study which have been defined in cooperation with Wish Foundation and AXA One Health respectively for India and Africa:

-- Improving diagnosis and treatment: the purpose is to allow health workers to improve clinical performance through real-time assistance with clinical decision-making and diagnosis (AXA One Health).
+- Area of interest 2.
+Improving diagnosis and treatment.
+Improving health workers clinical performance through real-time assistance with clinical decision-making and diagnosis for appropriate treatment.

 VALUE OF SPACE